-The proposed design for the 18m antenna has the compressor and helium pressure regulator located inside the antenna turn-head, therefore protected from the rain.
+The proposed design for the 18m antenna has the compressor and helium pressure regulator inside the antenna turn-head, therefore protected from rain.
 However, the 6m antenna might have the compressor outside and exposed to the elements.
-If this is the case, it is very likely that a compressor specific to the 6m antenna will have to be procured.
-Sumitomo has the FA-70 outdoor enclosure and Oxford Cryosystems has the K450-AC3 that was developed for the SKA project.
+If this is the case, a compressor specific to the 6m antenna will likely have to be procured.
+Sumitomo has the FA-70 outdoor enclosure, and Oxford Cryosystems has the K450-AC3 developed for the SKA project.
 Both compressors are designed for outdoor applications and have passed water ingression testing.
 Both compressors provide a good starting platform for an outdoor compressor.